fernandoespinosa/rest-api-cdk/README.md

 > Transactional operations provide ACID guarantees only within the region where the write is made originally.
 Transactions are not supported across regions in global tables

+# CI/CD Pipeline:

+Along with the AWS CDK stack, 3 GitHub actions have been provided that perform the following CI/CD tasks if the repository is hosted on GitHub:

+1. `aws-cdk-diff`: is run during Pull-Requests and simply checks for changes via `cdk diff`
+1. `aws-cdk-deploy`: is run during only on merge actions to the `master` branch and deploys infrastructure via `cdk deploy --require-approval=never`
+1. `aws-cdk-destroy`: is run during only manually and destroys infrastructure via `cdk destroy --force`

+All workflows set up the build environment by deploying Python 3.12 and Node 18 on a basic environment based on `ubuntu-latest`, and then installing the `aws-cdk` along with the project `pip` dependencies.